shiftio/engineering-jobs/description-front-end.md

 ### Goal

-Build delightful javascript applications
+Build delightful JavaScript applications

 ### Responsibilities

 * Understand our users, their problems, and the resulting opportunities

-* Turn a picture into product using javascript and releated peripherals
+* Turn a picture into product using JavaScript and related peripherals

 * Design simple solutions to difficult problems

 * Build clean and maintainable software that you'd brag about

-* Make javascript go fast in the browser and on desktop
+* Write performant JavaScript for web and desktop

 * Always wonder about the health of your apps in production

 * Always ask if the user is happy

+* Passionately contribute to an awesome team

 ### Tech Stack
+* JavaScript / ES2015+
 * React
-* Redux
-* Saga
+* Redux, redux-saga
-* Typescript
+* TypeScript
 * Jest
 * Lodash
-* Ramda
 * Webpack
+* Electron

 ### Location
 * Boston, MA